7 Ways to Get People Talking About Your Brand

 7. Start a Referral Program

-A Referral program makes it easier for customers to share with their friends, and reward them for doing so.
+A Referral program encourages customers to share with their friends, and reward them for doing so.

 Colourpop’s referral marketing program, via Referral Marketing School.